ckitsoulis/Pterois-miles-Genome/TE_annotation.md

 # Transposable Elements annotation pipeline

-For the Transposable elements annotation of the genome, a custom pipeline was used (see *image* below), based on state-of-the-art tools publicly available.
-Custom scripts in Python and bash were developed for filtering and correction during intermediary steps between tools.
+For the transposable elements annotation of the genome assembly, a custom pipeline was used (see *image* below), based on state-of-the-art tools publicly available.
+Filtering and correction steps between tools were processed with custom python and bash scripts.

 These tools are: